Skip to main content

 try:

-results = analyze_dataset(raw_data)
+results = await analyze_dataset(raw_data)

 print(f"Analysis complete: {results}")